Azure/azure-quickstart-templates/201-api-management-logs-to-moesif-using-eventhub-webapp/README.md

 </policies>
 ```

 That's it.
-Once the XML
+Once the XML is added to your APIs, the logs should start showing up in Moesif.

 ## Configuration Options